willswats/react-weather/README.md

 The SVG icons are from [Remix Icon](https://github.com/Remix-Design/remixicon) and [feather](https://github.com/feathericons/feather).

-The architecture is similar to [bulletproof-react](https://github.com/alan2207/bulletproof-react).
+The architecture is inspired by [bulletproof-react](https://github.com/alan2207/bulletproof-react).